LeninSG21/WidowX/README.md

 ## Understanding the WidowX

-In this section the kinematics of the WidowX Rotbot Arm will be described, in order to understand both the indexing in the library and the directions of turn of every motor.
+In this section the kinematics of the WidowX Rotbot Arm will be described, in order to understand the directions of turn of every motor and the position of each coordinate system.

 ### Motors